-As the template image has to be preprocessed before the pyramid matching (we need to calculate the template image pyramids for all possible rotations), the algorithms are split into two parts:
+As the template image has to be preprocessed before the pyramid matching (we need to calculate the template image pyramids for all possible rotations and scales), the algorithms are split into two parts:

 - Model Creation - in this step the template image pyramids are calculated and the results are stored in a model - atomic object representing all the data needed to run the pyramid matching.